boro2g/midi-spinner/docs/README.md

 - **SkiaSharp** - 2D graphics rendering

 ### Contributors
 Thanks to all the contributors who have helped make this project possible.
-See [CONTRIBUTORS.md](../CONTRIBUTORS.md) for the full list.
+See the [Contributing Guidelines](../CONTRIBUTING.md) for how to get involved.

 ---